 The following set of broad guidelines will help front line counselling staff learn to navigate the process of connecting students/clients to community resources.
 These seven recommendations are also useful to managers looking to have a better understanding of this system of services and programs in their search for creating formalized links and collaborations in the community.

-Be Mental Health and Addictions Savvy, Suicide and Trauma Aware, and Recovery Competent
+Be Mental Health and Addictions Savvy, Suicide-‘\Aware and Trauma-Informed, and Recovery Competent

 Understand Recovery…having the right combination of services and supports are crucial elements to assist individuals dealing with mental health and/or addiction issues in their recovery process.
 This is especially important for youth as these problems started for over 70% of individuals living with mental health problems and illnesses when they were young.